MaterialEyes/fantastx/README.md

 If above methods fail, download Anaconda for the system [here](https://docs.conda.io/en/latest/miniconda.html).
 Follow default instructions and install Anaconda.
 Restart the terminal so that the installation takes effect.

 Update conda and add conda-forge to the Anaconda channels & set higher priority.
-Skip this step if conda-forge is already added before.
-Install everything from conda-forge to be consistent & reduce compatibility issues across different pacakges.
+This step can be skipped if conda-forge has been previously added, or if adding the conda-forge flags directly to each conda installation step (adding the flags --channel conda-forge).
+Installing everything from conda-forge is desired to maintain consistency & reduce compatibility issues across different packages.

 ```sh
 conda update -n base -c defaults conda
 conda config --add channels conda-forge
 ```

 Create a new conda environment with path.
 Provide *path* to the new conda environment.
 Add the new environment (*fantastx*) to the system path.
 Install python 3.
+If compatability issues are encountered, explicitly set python=3.7.

 ```sh
 conda create -yp ~/miniconda3/envs/fantastx